-Our LCD model, shown below, underpins our approach on how to cultivate creativity in organisations.
+Our research focuses on the factors and processes affecting creativity.
+Our LCD model for creativity, shown below, underpins our approach on how to cultivate creativity in organisations.
 LCD stands for Listen, Connect and Do.
 It builds on the ideas of design thinking by Kelley and Kelley (2013), Theory U by Scharmer (2009), as well as that of Csikszentmihalyi (1996), Amabile (1996) and Tan (2013).

-The LCD model puts a person’s ‘state of being’ at the centre of the approach and highlights how it underpins other key aspects of creativity including listening, connecting, and doing, i.e. you need to BE creative.
+The LCD model puts a person’s ‘state of being’ at the centre of the approach and highlights how it underpins other key aspects of creativity including listening, connecting, and doing.
 We define ‘state of being’ as the emotional, mental and physiological condition of a person.
+A key factor that affects a person’s state of being is purpose, as this has impact on their intrinsic motivation, engagement and perseverance.

 Listen: In our LCD model, listening implies listening to (and observing) others as well as to our own selves, i.e. being open, aware, and attentive to our own ‘state of being’ as well as to that of others.
 This builds on the ideas of empathy and being aware of the feelings, needs and concerns of others to help gain new creative insights, as well as the ideas of reflection and gaining feedback from people on ideas being developed.